 Once again something bad happens on a birthday, but it did not begin then.
 Herod wanted to murder John ever since he was arrested.

 He didn’t do it right away, not because he a man who was sleeping with his brother’s wife suddenly got a conscience.
 He was afraid of the people.
-He knew the Jews hated him, but loved John, and he was worried that John’s death would cause a riot, which would get him into trouble with Rome.
-Birthday or not he would have eventually have killed him.
-This isn’t a prohibition of Birthdays it is the description of an historical event.
-If it is a prohibition against anything it is against making open ended promises like he did with his niece.
+He knew the Jews hated him but loved John, and he was worried that John’s death would cause a riot, which would get him into trouble with Rome.
+Birthday or not he would have eventually have killed John.
+If this is a prohibition of anything it is a prohibition against making oaths, especially open-ended ones.

 The birth of someone you love should be a special event, and birthdays are a way to make a person feel special in a way that would be impossible if you had to do it all year around.
 EXP.
 Most people can’t afford to buy their child an expensive gift every day of the year, nor should they, but they can afford to buy them a bike for their birthday.